 “Dual power machines were very attractive to us because we can be most efficient if we are on the grid,” he says.
 “But certain times it’s costly to be on the grid, so we could manage the different operations using diesel over electric so that we can stay off of the grid during peak times.
 The electric is quieter and so there’s a lot of things that helped us ultimately be able to justify the dual power system.”

-The Oconee County Council awarded the RFP to Sandvik, whose $5.8 million USD solution was $750,000 under budget.
+The Oconee County Council awarded the RFP to Sandvik, whose solution entered well within the budget.
 It included a five-year extended warranty, local dealer service support, scheduled equipment inspections and an on-site parts consignment container, as well as comprehensive operator training.

 “We just felt like that through the whole process that Sandvik’s technology was on the cutting edge and they make a very durable, strong product,” Buchanan says.
 “All the companies in the RFP sent us offers of their solutions, and Sandvik actually sent us four options.
 The one we went for has provided some solutions that we never asked for, and the potential to grow.
 In the future the quarry might need more capacity.
 Sandvik was looking out for us.”